Cold Cream of Corn and Watercress Soup

 The peppery flavor of watercress provides a delightful contrast to the sweetness of summer corn in this delicious cold soup.
 Adapted from Vegan Soups and Hearty Stews for All Seasons.

 - 2 medium potatoes, peeled and diced

-- 2 cups chopped watercress leaves and stems
+- 1 bunch watercress leaves and stems (about 2 cups coarsely chopped)

 - 2 cups rice milk, or as needed

 - Salt and freshly ground pepper